aws-samples/multi-region-org-config-rules-terraform/README.md

 Terraform has its own version of for loops.
 In this case, we have IAM specific rules that are being created.
 Since IAM is a global service, it doesn't make sense to have duplicate monitoring in both us-east-1 and us-east-2 (as our example regions).
 This is where ```count``` comes in, we specific that if our region is us-east-1, create one resource of this type.
 If it isn't us-east-1, don't create a resource.

+## Caveats

+This solution will create an AWS Config Recorder and Delivery channel.
+These resources are created per region.
+If you're using an AWS Landing Zone or AWS Control Tower solution, this script will have to be modified as you're only allowed one of each of the aforementioned resources within a region.
+Otherwise, the Terraform stack on deployment will fail.

+The Organization Config Rules are used as an example and any rules can be added or removed based on user needs.

 ## Maintainer

 For support please contact: